The image shows

 the less aware I am of

-the passage of time or of
+the passage of time, or of

-myself and if I’m really into it,
+myself.
+When I’m really into it,

-there!
+experience!
 I’m not in the movie.

 Those realizations were HUGE for me!